A fibula fracture is a break of the fibula bone in the lower leg. It is either a sudden onset acute fracture or a gradual onset stress fracture.

-A fibula fracture can occur at the same time as a tibia fracture, or they can occur on their own in isolation.
-They are usually caused by landing on a twisted foot, or from direct impact or trauma.
-Immediate medical attention is needed if a lower leg fracture is suspected.
-Stress fractures of the fibula can also occur from overuse or repetitive strain.
+A fibula fracture can occur at the same time as a tibia fracture.
+Or they can occur on their own in isolation.
+If you suspect a lower leg fracture seek medical attention immediately.

 Combined tibia & fibula fracture symptoms

 - Fractures of both the tibia and fibula bones in the lower leg will usually be fairly obvious.

 - Severe pain usually following an impact, collision, or fall is accompanied by rapid swelling.

 - Weight-bearing will be impossible and the lower leg may be deformed.

 A fibula fracture where there is no fracture of the tibia can also occur from landing on a twisted foot.
 Or it can also result from a direct impact on the lower leg.
 However, pain in the calf area is likely to be a lot less than a combined tibia-fibula fracture.